err0r500/Clean-Architecture-in-Golang/README.md

 ### 5 - Main
 See the main_test.go file.
 That's where everything is linked together :
-1. call if needed code in Infra
+1. call if needed code in Infra (not shown here)

 2. give the result to the toolsInterfaces you need

 3. give these toolsInterfaces to an Interactor struct that will have everything in hand in order to execute the use cases

-4. (just so you can figure out everything : there's usually an input layer that will receive request from the outside and use the Interactor in order to trigger its methods )

 ## Demo :